China–Russia relations: Cultural relations

-In March 2013, the Voice of Russia and the People's Daily Online signed a news sharing agreement as Xi and Putin presided.
-On October 13, 2014, Russia Today and the People's Daily signed a cooperation agreement.
+In March 2013, the Voice of Russia and the People's Daily signed a news sharing agreement as Xi and Putin presided.
+On 13 October 2014, Russia Today and the People's Daily signed a cooperation agreement.
 In July 2021, the Russian-Chinese Commission for Humanitarian Cooperation agreed to mass-media cooperation.
+Tourism, especially from China to Russia, has seen a massive spike over the years.
+More than 2 million Chinese tourists visited Russia in 2019, compared to 158,000 in 2009.
+As many as 70 per cent of tax-free receipts handed out at Russia's airports go to Chinese citizens.
+By 2019, Russia has become among the top 3 travel destinations for Chinese tourists.
+After the Russian invasion of Ukraine and the subsequent deterioration of relations with the West, China's cultural popularity in Russia has grown.